 Campaign Finance Reform

-The Citizens United ruling by the Supreme Court represented a major step backward—allowing corporations and rich individuals to contribute unlimited sums of money without any accountability.
-Real campaign finance reform thus far has been unattainable because neither party wants to stop the money chase.
-Despite appeals from citizens for campaign finance reform and assurances from presidents and congressional leaders to pass such reform, significant progress has been lacking.
+The U.S. Supreme Court decision in Citizens United represented a major step backward—allowing corporations and rich individuals to contribute unlimited sums of money without any accountability.
 Congress must enact strong campaign finance reform and end once and for all the current practice of allowing elections to be bought by the highest bidder.